Robert Harlan Henry: Education and legal career

 Henry was born in Shawnee, Oklahoma, Henry was named by Senator Barry Goldwater and Ernest "Fritz" Hollings as the national winner of the Elks Leadership Award during his high school years.
 Oklahoma Senators Fred R. Harris and Henry Bellmon also selected Henry as a William Randolph Hearst Foundation Scholar.
 He earned his Bachelor of Arts degree (with high honors) from the University of Oklahoma in 1974 and his Juris Doctor from the University of Oklahoma College of Law in 1976.
-While attending law school, he was elected to the Oklahoma House of Representatives, where he served until 1986.
+While attending law school, he was appointed Attorney General for the university student association, and was elected to the Oklahoma House of Representatives, where he served until 1986.
 In 1986, he was elected Attorney General of Oklahoma, defeating Republican Brian C. Griffin.
 He was re-elected in November 1990 but resigned in June 1991 to become the dean of Oklahoma City University School of Law.
-Oklahoma Governor David Walters appointed Henry's first assistant attorney general, Susan B. Loving, to succeed him.
+Oklahoma Governor David Walters appointed Henry's first assistant attorney general, Susan B. Loving, to succeed him as attorney general.
 Henry continued to serve as Dean until 1993.